arunaengine/presentations/src/k8s_mortality.md

 ### Kubernetes Configuration Best Practices

-Effective workload management in Kubernetes begins with strategic priority configuration.
-Through a well-designed priority system, you can safeguard critical workloads' resource availability while maintaining overall cluster health.
-While the [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/) provides comprehensive examples, here's a practical overview.
+Good workload management in Kubernetes starts with setting the right priorities.
+With a well-designed priority system, you can make sure critical workloads get the resources they need while keeping the whole cluster healthy.
+The [Kubernetes docs](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/) have lots of examples, but here's a quick overview.

 #### Understanding PriorityClass

-PriorityClass is a cluster-wide resource that defines the importance of Pods relative to other Pods.
-This becomes crucial in two key scenarios:
+PriorityClass is a cluster-wide resource that helps us understand the importance of Pods relative to other Pods.
+This is really important in two key scenarios:

-- Resource Contention: When the cluster is under pressure, Kubernetes uses priority to determine which Pods should be evicted first
+- When the cluster is under pressure, Kubernetes uses priority to determine which Pods should be evicted first
-- Scheduling Decisions: Higher priority Pods get preferential treatment during scheduling
+- When scheduling, higher priority Pods get preferential treatment

 Here's an example of a high-priority configuration: